The Lottery of Life

 Unique and original artwork on deckle edged watercolour paper, featuring various coloured rectangles and squares overlaid by a brown leaf branch, with the handwritten quote "To exist is to have won the lottery of life' by Simon Boas

-On thick deckled-edged watercolour paper
+Painted on thick deckled-edged watercolour paper